 You pay \$0 for Medicare-covered glaucoma screening, once per year.

 You pay \$0 for Medicare-covered diabetic retinopathy screening, once per year.

-You pay \$0 for Medicare-covered eyeglasses or contacts following cataract surgery up to the Medicare allowed amount.
+You pay \$0 for Medicare-covered eyeglasses or contacts following first surgery and purchase two eyeglasses after the second surgery.)